[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Coffee shops

-- Gold Cup Coffee Roasters: At two locations, you can find here hand and machine-brewed coffee with your choice of high-quality single-origin beans.
+- Gold Cup Coffee Roasters: At two locations, you can find hand- and machine-brewed coffee, along with your choice of high-quality single-origin beans.
 Wifi is strong enough for some working sessions as well.

 🚊 How to travel around

 - Plane: If you plan island-hopping, you can travel by plane.
-Manila as a major hub is linking most of the country's major destinations.
+Manila, as a significant hub, links most of the country's major destinations.

-Ferry: For shorter inter-island trips you might have to take a ferry to get around.
-You can find a number of different operators, with regular routes between Manila and other rural areas.
+Ferry: For shorter inter-island trips, you might have to take a ferry to get around.
+You can find several different operators with regular routes between Manila and other rural areas.
 Tickets can be bought at the pier upon departure. - Bus: Traveling by Bus around the Philippines can be nerve-wracking and time-consuming.
-If you are not in a rush this might still be a cheap option and buses are normally air-conditioned and reasonably new.
-The larger operators like Victory Liner, or Philippine Rabbitt, are bookable in advance.
+If you are not in a rush, this might still be a cheap option, and buses are generally air-conditioned and reasonably new.
+The larger operators, such as Victory Liner or Philippine Rabbit, are bookable in advance.

 🎖Must see

-- Boracay: One of the islands the Philippines are famous for is Boracay, with snow-white beaches.
-The island has a length of only 7 km but is famous for its 4 km beach, and beachside restaurants, bars, and options for clubbing.
-The only way for getting to Boracay is by boat, departing from Panay Island.
+- Boracay: One of the islands the Philippines is famous for is Boracay, known for its snow-white beaches.
+The island has a length of only 7 km, but it is renowned for its 4 km beach, as well as beachside restaurants, bars, and options for clubbing.
+You can book a flight from Manila to Caticlan Airport, and you can go to Caticlan Jetty Port to ride a boat.
+Usually, if you have pre-booked hotels with airport transfers, they will assist you door-to-door from the airport to the hotel and vice versa.

-- Banaue Rice Terraces: Banaue is on Luzon island in the north of the Philippines.
-Some of the mountains are used as farmland for more than 2,000 years.
+- Banaue Rice Terraces: Banaue is located on Luzon Island in the northern Philippines.
+Some of the mountains have been used as farmland for more than 2,000 years.
 The mountain area is filled with rice terraces and lush forests.
 One of the most popular and beautiful rice terraces is called the Hapao terrace.
-It is close to the Hapao village and a one-hour hike to Banaue.
+It is located near the Hapao village and a one-hour hike from Banaue.
 The best way to get to Banaue is by bus.
 There are routes from Manila, Baguio, and Sagada.
 The route from Manila to the terraces takes about 9 hours.

-- Mayon Volcano: Mount Mayon is the most iconic volcano in the Philippines because of its perfect shape.
-Located in the province of Albay, the 2,462-meter-high volcano is still active and counts up to 50 eruptions in the past decades.
+- Mayon Volcano: Mount Mayon is the most iconic volcano in the Philippines due to its distinctive cone shape.
+Located in the province of Albay, the 2,462-meter-high volcano is still active and has had up to 50 eruptions in the past decades.
 Take the plane to Bicol or Legazpi to get to Mayon.
 Alternatively, you can take the bus.
 The ride from Manila to Legazpi is approximately 9 hours.

 💡 Good to know

-- Internet: Average speed for fixed broadband in the Philippines is 87,13 Mbps download and 84,78 Mbps upload speed.
+- Internet: The average speed for fixed broadband in the Philippines is 87.13 Mbps for downloads and 84.78 Mbps for uploads.
 The Internet connection can be nerve-wracking, especially on smaller and more remote islands.
-You better have a sim card with you for emergencies.
+It's advisable to have a SIM card with you for emergencies.

-- Sim cards: The telecommunication providers use the same cable, and there is no big difference.
-Check local offers of prepaid sim card providers such as Smart and Globe as they have the best coverage.
+- SIM cards: Telecommunication providers use the same cable, and there is no significant difference.
+Check local offers from prepaid SIM card providers such as Smart and Globe, as they typically offer the best coverage.

 - Sockets: Type A, B, and C.

-- Safety: The bad reputation sticks to Manila and yes, you should take general caution as there is a high level of violent crime.
+- Safety: Manila has a bad reputation, and yes, you should exercise general caution, as there is a high level of violent crime.
 However, tourists aren't the focused target.

-- Climate: The Philippines has five types of climates.
+- Climate: The Philippines has five distinct types of climates.
 Tropical rainforest, tropical monsoon, tropical savanna, humid subtropical, and oceanic.
 The climate is characterized by relatively high temperatures, oppressive humidity, and plenty of rainfall.
 The rainy season is from June to November.
-The best travel time is between December and February.
+The best time to travel is between December and February.

-- Digital nomad community: Probably the easy way to get in touch with other digital nomads is by joining a coworking space.
+- Digital nomad community: Probably the easiest way to get in touch with other digital nomads is by joining a coworking space.
 Additionally, check Facebook groups, for example, Digital Nomad Philippines.

 🚧 What to avoid

-- Slums: Walking through slum districts such as Tondo, Smokey Mountain, or any dark streets should be avoided.
+- Slums: Walking through slum districts, such as Tondo or Smokey Mountain, or any dark streets, should be avoided.
 Don't walk alone in the dark, and avoid dark corners, streets, and overland roads on islands.

 - Driving: Unless it's absolutely necessary, it is recommended not to drive in Manila and other big cities.
-It is definitely fun to rent a scooter on islands such as Palawan.
+It is definitely fun to rent a scooter on islands such as Palawan and Siargao.

 - Drugs: The penalties for drug abuse are severe.
 Even a small amount of any drug leads to mandatory prison.